 Will There Be A Cap?

-‘A cap’ means that the UK Government puts a maximum number on the applications, which can be allowed in any given year.
+‘A cap’ means that the UK Government puts a maximum number on the applications, who can apply in any given year.
 This number is being adjusted by the Home Office on a monthly basis.
 Tier 1 (Graduate Entrepreneur), Tier 2, Tier 5 were/are all capped immigration routes.

-However, there will be no cap on the number of qualified applicants allowed to migrate to the UK via the new route.
+However, there will be no cap on the number of qualified applicants who can apply under the new route.

 If you would like to apply for a UK visa in near future, you need to understand the rules first.
 UKVisaSuccess.com online courses will help you do this.
 After attending the course you need, you’ll understand UK visa requirements and common pitfalls in the applications.
 This will dramatically decrease the chances of refusal of your UK visa application.